jalfredo2403/magento2-modules/README.md

 # Module Console sample of how implement command line, saved the result in core config table.
 # Module OrderExport, export manually the order by ID using command line to API
 # Module StoreLocator, Create using command line the store locator, and all the enabled locator will show in the map.
+# Module Component , add UI component using Knockout component in magento 2